LoicWe/LoicWe.github.io/index.markdown

 - Trigger, Pal, Skippy and Cheeta

 Humans can be actors, but why could animals not be !
 In the network, some actors are animals, such as Pal and Skippy the dogs, Trigger the horse, and Cheeta the chimpanzee sidekick of Tarzan.
-They all are a part of community 2 : **The Golden Oldies.**
+They all are a part of community 2 : <b>The Golden Oldies</b>

 - the Firefighter